Siamese Algae Eater: Care, Tank Setup, Tank Mates, Diet, Breeding, etc.

 They also have black strips that fade away when they feel threatened or during mating.
 The fading strips can also be the result of stress.
 The juvenile male and female cannot be distinguished.

 Their appearance changes when they are 3-4 years old.
-The female Siamese Algae Eater grows bigger than the male Siamese Algae Eater in mass.
-They can be easily distinguished from this.
+The female Siamese Algae Eater grows bigger in mass than the male Siamese Algae Eater, and they can be easily distinguished from this.

 Siamese Algae Eater vs Flying Fox